Application of the Portable Diagnostic Package to the Wisconsin High-temperature-superconducting Axisymmetric Mirror (WHAM): Abel inversion technique for the OES measurement

 \section{Abel inversion technique for the OES measurement}

-{D\arabic{figure}} {D\arabic{table}} {D\arabic{equation}} The Abel inversion technique is used to derive local values from the line-integrated values obtained by the OES system.
+The Abel inversion technique is used to derive local values from the line-integrated values obtained by the OES system.
 The method employed in this study combines a Gaussian basis expansion with basis selection using the nonnegative least squares method.

 Initially, we assume that the local value can be expressed as a linear combination of Gaussian basis functions:

 where

 with \(a_i\) representing the linear coefficients, \(r_i\) the center of the \(i\)-th Gaussian basis, and \(\sigma\) the width of the Gaussian function.
 In this study, \(\sigma = 20\) mm, and the interval for \(r_i\) is 20 mm.